 As mentioned in a previous post, I only stumbled upon two minor problems:

 At the end of the ‘Get The Balance Right‘ track, there originally is a percussions part that I haven’t been able to find.
 At a point I thought that ‘Why’ (Remix), by ‘Bronski Beat‘ had the last part, but that was a dead end.
-Finally I replaced the percussions part, with a “percussion” part from ‘Why’, by ‘Bronski Beat‘
+I ended up replacing the percussions part, with a part from ‘Why’, by ‘Bronski Beat‘

 Almost at the end of ‘Goodbye 70’s’ there is a echo of ‘Fashion War’ – the last line of the verse.
 I wasn’t able to reproduce this part in a satisfactory way, so this part has been omitted, unfortunately